-The Director of Education will review the information submitted in the context of the student's entire academic record and notify the student of the decision within 24 hours.
+The Campus President will review the information submitted in the context of the student's entire academic record and notify the student of the decision within 24 hours.
 This decision is final.
-If the appeal is granted, the student will be placed on probation for the evaluation period, and the Director of Education's notice to the student will outline the requirements of the academic plan the student must follow.
-The terms of the academic plan must ensure the student will be able to complete the program within the maximum timeframe (1.43 times the program length) and with the required CGPA for graduation.
+If the appeal is granted, the student will be placed on probation for the evaluation period, and the Campus President notice to the student will outline the requirements of the academic plan the student must follow.
+The terms of the academic plan must ensure the student will be able to complete the program within the maximum timeframe (1.5 times the program length) and with the required CGPA for graduation.